ivan-hc/AM/README.md

 3. To update all the programs and "AM"/"AppMan" itself, just run the command`am -u` / `appman -u`
 4. To update only "AM"/"AppMan" and the modules use the option `-s` instead, `am -s` / `appman -s`

+The `-u` option can also be combined with the `--debug` flag to show the output of installed application updates.

 ### How to update everything using Topgrade
 Keeping your system up to date usually involves invoking multiple package managers.
 This results in big, non-portable shell one-liners saved in your shell.
 To remedy this, Topgrade detects which tools you use and runs the appropriate commands to update them.